 - Cacatuidae (Cockatoos) with 14 found in Australia

-Of the Parrots, there are several to find here including the Crimson Rosella, Musk Lorikeet, Blue-winged Parrot.
+Of the Parrots, there are several to find here including the Crimson Rosella, Musk Lorikeet, Rainbow Lorikeet and Blue-winged Parrot.

 The Grampians is an awesome place to find several of these Cockatoo species including: Sulphur-crested Cockatoo, Gang-gang Cockatoo, Long-Billed Corella, Little Corella, Yellow-Tailed Black-Cockatoo, Galah and even the endangered Red-Tailed Black Cockatoo.

 I know, I know, most people aren’t interested in birds and we’ve lost some of you already.
-But here’s a couple of other particularly pretty ones to keep an eye out for.
+But there’s a few other particularly pretty ones to keep an eye out for.

-The easily distinguishable brightly coloured male Superb Fairy-wren, can be seen darting around carparks and picnic areas.
-And last but not least, there are some beautiful Robin species including Eastern Yellow Robin, Red-capped Robin, Pink Robin, Flame Robin and Scarlet Robin.
+The easily distinguishable brightly coloured male Superb Fairy-wren and Red-Browed Finch can often be seen darting around carparks and picnic areas.
+And last but not least, there are some beautiful Robin species including Eastern Yellow Robin, Red-capped Robin, Flame Robin and Scarlet Robin.

 So, when you’re next in the Grampians, keep your eyes peeled for some of this amazingly diverse wildlife!
 There’s some awesome viewpoints worth visiting too.
 Check out our ‘Best viewpoint of the Grampians’ HERE